 The continued rapid expansion and development of our business may place a significant strain upon our management and administrative, operational and financial infrastructure.
-As of January 31, 2014, we had approximately 968,000 HSA Members and \$1.6 billion in AUM representing growth of 43% and 40%, respectively, from January 31, 2013.
-In fiscal year 2014, our total revenue and Adjusted EBITDA were approximately \$62 million and \$16 million, respectively, which represents two-year compounded annual growth rates of approximately 41% and 77%, respectively.
+As of April 30, 2014, we had approximately 1.0 million HSA Members and \$1.7 billion in AUM representing growth of 45% and 39%, respectively, from April 30, 2013.
+For the year ended January 31, 2014, our total revenue and Adjusted EBITDA were approximately \$62.0 million and \$15.8 million, respectively, which represents two-year compounded annual growth rates of approximately 41% and 77%, respectively.
 See "Selected consolidated financial and other data" for the definition of Adjusted EBITDA and a reconciliation of net income, the most comparable GAAP measure, to Adjusted EBITDA.
 While to date we believe we have effectively managed the effect on our operations resulting from the rapid growth of our business, our growth strategy contemplates further increasing the number of our HSA Members and our AUM at relatively similar growth rates.
 However, the rate at which we have been able to attract new HSA Members in the past may not be indicative of the rate at which we will be able to attract additional HSA Members in the future.